 - D. The employee must sign the rating to indicate that it has been discussed.
 A copy must be given to the employee.
 If the employee disagrees with the rating, he or she may comment in writing to the approving official within five days of receipt of the appraisal and rating.
-If the approving official changes a rating at this point, he or she must document the reasons for the change on the rating and provide a copy to the employee. - E. The summary rating given at the end of the annual appraisal cycle becomes the employee's rating of record. - Employees who are serving in covered positions on the last day of the appraisal period, but who are unratable because they have not served for at least 120 calendar days during the annual rating of record must be given an annual rating of record in accordance with the provisions of Section 10.B., as soon as they have served for the minimum period.
-An employee may be unratable because of entry into a covered position within the last 119 days of the appraisal period; time in a non-pay status; long term training; service on a Federally sponsored program such as an Intergovernmental Personnel Act or President's Executive Exchange assignment for which appraisal information is not available; service on detail to another Federal agency for which performance appraisal information is not available; or approved absence creditable under 5 CFR §531.406.b. - 2.
-The current ratings of records of employees who are unratable on the last day of the appraisal period are extended if they are not then working in a covered position which can provide the basis for appraisal (e.g., they are continuing on long term training) and are not expected to return to such a position within 120 calendar days.
-If these employees have no rating of record; they receive a presumptive rating of Fully Successful.
+If the approving official changes a rating at this point, he or she must document the reasons for the change on the rating and provide a copy to the employee. - E. The summary rating given at the end of the annual appraisal cycle becomes the employee's rating of record.
+Employees who are serving in covered positions on the last day of the appraisal period, but who are unratable because they have not served in a covered position for at least 120 calendar days during the appraisal period must be given an annual rating of record in accordance with the provisions of this Section, as soon as they have served for the minimum period of 120 days.
+An employee may be unratable because of entry into a covered position within the last 119 days of the appraisal period; time in a non-pay status; long term training; service on a Federally sponsored program such as an Intergovernmental Personnel Act or President's Executive Exchange assignment for which appraisal information is not available; service on detail to another Federal agency for which performance appraisal information is not available; or approved absence creditable under 5 CFR §531.406.b.